ArachnodactylyDolichostenomelia (refers to a long, slender body, not just fingers); Spider fingers; Achromacria

 When to Contact a Medical Professional

-Some children are born with arachnodactyly, although it may develop over time.
-Consult with your health care provider during a routine examination if your child has long, slender fingers and you are concerned that an underlying condition may exist.
+Some children are born with arachnodactyly.
+It may become more noticeable over time.
+Talk to your health care provider during a routine exam if your child has long, slender fingers and you are concerned that an underlying condition may exist.

 What to Expect at Your Office Visit